2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Create your store wizard

 When a new user logs into BTCPay Server, the environment is empty and needs a first store.
 The introduction wizard of BTCPay Server will give the user the option to ‘Create your store’ (1).
 A Store can be seen as a Home for your Bitcoin needs.
-A new BTCPay Server Node will start with Synching the Bitcoin Blockchain (2).
+A new BTCPay Server Node will start by synchronising the Bitcoin Blockchain (2).
 Depending on what infrastructure you run BTCPay Server on, this can range from a few hours to a few days.
 The instance's current version is shown in the bottom right corner of your BTCPay Server UI.
 This is useful for reference when troubleshooting.

 ![image](assets/en/7.webp)

 ### Create your store wizard

-Following this course will start with a slightly different screen than the previous page.
-As your instructor has prepared the Demo environment, the Bitcoin blockchain has been synchronized prior, and therefore you will not see the nodes’ sync status.
+Following this course will start with a slightly different screen from the previous page.
+As your instructor has prepared the Demo environment, the Bitcoin blockchain has been synchronized prior, and therefore, you will not see the nodes’ sync status.

 A user may decide to delete their whole account.
 This can be done by clicking the delete button on the Account tab.